alkadikna/alkadikna/README.md

 - 👋 Hi, I’m Alka
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in AI dan Cloud Computing
-- 🌱 I’m currently learning Java (I'm a student at Brawijaya University)
+- 🌱 Student at Brawijaya University
 - 📫 How to reach me : IG: @alkadikna

 <!---